icssc/AntAlmanac/README.md

 ### Notes

-- For more detailed information, see the [frontend README](/apps/antalmanac/README.md).
+- For more detailed contributor documentation, see the [AntAlmanac Scheduler docs](https://docs.icssc.club/docs/contributor/antalmanac-scheduler).

 ## Testing